 UK Traveler Tips: For almost all British rail journeys starting at London, there is a price advantage for purchasing two one-way tickets well in advance of the trip.
 This destination is an exception.
 There is no advance purchase price advantage and off-peak round trip tickets from London are cheaper than two one-way tickets.
 Off-peak prices for this destination begin at about 9:30am.

 Train and coach companies traveling to Windsor Castle sometimes offer special deals that may include entrance to the castle or other offers.
 It's definitely worth checking with them before you go.

 Windsor is 25 miles west of Central London via the M4 motorway.
 Leave the M4 at Junction 6 and follow signs into Windsor center.
 It takes about 45 minutes to drive.
 Parking throughout Windsor is controlled and relatively expensive.
 If visiting the Castle, follow signs to the Long Term parking.
 It may involve a 20 minute walk but it costs about a third of the cost of short term parking in Windsor center.
 An even better option is to use the Park and Ride services at Legoland Windsor or Windsor Home Park.
-There is a small charge for bus fare.
-The parking at Legoland is free.
-There is "pay and display" parking at Windsor Home Park.
+Check the website for current park and ride fees.